Integrate custom code

 When creating resource strings, consider using a unique prefix in your resource keys to prevent potential conflicts when deploying to other projects.
 For example, the prefix can match your company, project, or customization name.

-Resource strings from registered resource files can be used using ILocalizationService
+Retrieve resource strings from registered resource files using ILocalizationService.

 // Instance resolved using dependency injection